FarsetLabs/doorbot/README.md

 In the case of the `piface` interface, the `interfaceopt` is the output port which triggers the doors opening/unlocking.

+For 'doors' that are just 'virtual endpoints' and not locally connected to the doorbot server, use the `dummy` interface

   {
       'doors':[
           {'door_name':"Front Door",